aliamrod/Image-Colorization-using-GANs-Generative-Adversarial-Networks-/README.md

 ## Introduction to GANs

 Generative Adversarial Networks (GANs) were developed in 2014 by Ian Goodfellow and his teammates.
-They proposed a novel framework for estimating generative models via an adversarial process, in which one simulataneously trains two models: a generative model G that captures the data distribution, and a discrimative model D that estimates the probability that a sample came from the training data rather than G.
+They proposed a novel framework for estimating generative models via an adversarial process, in which one simulataneously trains two models: a generative model G that captures the data distribution, and a discrimative model D that estimates the probability that a sample came from the training data rather than G. The training procedure for G is to maximize the probability of D making a mistake.

 A generative adversarial network (GAN) has two parts:
   * The *generator* learns to generate plausible data.
 The generated instances become negative training examples for the discriminator.